Reductio ad Absurdum Propositional natural deduction

 This is a technical aside to the Logic Notes, containing a proof of a fact asserted in the body of the notes.
 It may be skipped by anyone willing to take that assertion on trust, as it assumes rather more mathematical background than is required to follow the general exposition of logic.

-equivalent in the context of the rest of the natural deduction
+absurdum) is equivalent in the context of the rest of

-question.
-We wish to show that any sequent not containing the
+in question.
+We wish to show that any sequent not

 NOTI and NOTE is provable using RAA